Share this article:

 Additional important points about high-gain in ERC

 Correlation to the project’s high-risk – the expectation of high-gain is highly connected to the “high-risk” attribute of ERC.
-In their assessment, the reviewers are asked: “To what extent is the proposed research high-risk/high-gain?”
+As mentioned above, although the terminology changed, the essence stays the same.
+The project’s potential impact should be significant to justify the audacious task at hand.

-As discussed above, the gain must be significant to justify the major risk taken.
-However, gain on its own is not enough in the context of ERC.
+In that sense, gain on its own is not enough in the context of ERC.
 If the high gain is achieved through incremental or trivial advancement, it will not be considered competitive in ERC.
-It needs to be achieved through ambitious, high-risk research, which typically enables a different type of gain.
+It needs to be achieved through ambitious, daring research, which typically enables a different type of gain.

 Do not confuse the long-term vision and the gain– it is important to distinguish between the specific gain of the project and the long-term vision, which could be broad and would need input from other efforts in the field.
 Both can be discussed in the proposal, but it needs to be clear what this project can realistically achieve.
 Ask yourself: Does the project directly achieve the declared high-gain, or is it just a stepping stone (with limited gain) towards the long-term vision (which carry the real high gain)?